Chemical communication in insects: Pheromones

 Pheromones are of two main kinds: primer pheromones, which generate a long-duration change in the insect that receives them, or releaser pheromones, which cause an immediate change in behaviour.
 Primers include the queen pheromones essential to maintain the caste structure of social Hymenopteran colonies; they tend to be non-volatile and are dispersed by workers across the colony.
 In some ants and wasps, the queen pheromones are cuticular hydrocarbons.

 Eusocial insects including ants, termites, bees, and social wasps produce pheromones from several types of exocrine gland.
 These include mandibular glands in the head, and Dufour's, tergal, and other glands in the abdomen.

+Mimicry

+Chemical communication within a species can be usurped by other species in chemical mimicry.
+The mimic produces allomones or pheromones to influence the behaviour of another insect, the dupe, to the mimic's advantage.

+The type of mimicry can be Batesian, in which the mimic gains protection by resembling a harmful insect;

+it can also be Müllerian, in which different well-defended insects resemble each other, in this case chemically, to minimise losses to predators;

+aggressive, enabling a predatory mimic to approach its prey;

+or reproductive, as in Pouyannian mimicry, when an orchid chemically (and visually) resembles a pollinator such as a bee or wasp, which tries to copulate with the flower, transferring pollen in the process.

+It occurs, too, in ant mimicry, where a mimic such as a butterfly larva is enabled to live within a colony of ants, that would otherwise kill it, by producing antlike semiochemicals.

 Human uses of pheromones

 Human uses of pheromones include their application instead of insecticides in orchards.
 Pest insects such as fruit moths are attracted by sex pheromones, allowing farmers to evaluate pest levels, and if need be to provide sufficient pheromone to disrupt mating.